tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/SQLPlus/overview.md

 ####  Version 20

-* Fixed APAR
-PH19241 Avoid memory leaks by streaming file contents instead of storing them in memory.
+* Fixed APAR PH19241Avoid memory leaks by streaming file contents instead of storing them in memory.

 #### Version 19

-* Fixed
-APAR PH18690 Null file references.
+* Fixed APAR PH18690Null file references.
 Added option to skip SQL error checking.

 #### Version 18

-* Added support for @@
-for SQL*Plus UCD plugin.
+* Added support for @@ for SQL\*Plus UCD plugin.

 #### Version 17

-* RFE 47981 Added a password script field that can be used to retrieve the password for database authentication.
+* RFE 47981Added a password script field that can be used to retrieve the password for database authentication.

 #### Version 16

-* Fixed APAR PH03192 Plugin now reports PLS compilation errors.
+* Fixed APAR PH03192Plugin now reports PLS compilation errors.

 #### Version 15